ChakaZulu/tuxbox_apps/tuxbox/plugins/tuxcom/readme_eng.txt

 History:
 ---------

+01.10.2005 Version 1.10a
+ - numbers on USB-Keyboard now working again

 24.09.2005 Version 1.10
  - link to files in read-only directories creatable
  - check for existing files when creating directory